Thinking of implementing the Pre-AP Program? We recommend getting buy-in from all stakeholders, especially your teachers.

 - Determine your school’s or district’s approach to the Pre-AP for All requirement.

-After the decision is made and your order is complete, take action to prepare for a smooth implementation.
+After the decision is made to implement Pre-AP, take action to prepare for a smooth implementation.

 - Determine who will be your Pre-AP coordinator and Pre-AP Course Audit administrator.
 It is important that the Course Audit administrator be available during the summer months.

 - Schedule planning time with teachers to review course frameworks within and across grades and subjects; teachers should be familiar with the frameworks before they begin the required professional learning.

 - Review district curriculum with teachers and let them know they’ll still need it: Pre-AP is not a curriculum.